 Key takeaway:

 Federal crimes are not just more serious because of who investigates or prosecutes them.
-They’re governed by a system of law that is often different from KY’s state law.
+The federal legal process differs in rules, sentencing, and procedural structure from KY’s state court cases.
 That’s why working with a defense attorney experienced in the federal court system is essential.

 Common Federal Charges We Defend in Louisville, KY